 This is shocking to me.
 Can a man devote so large part of his life to teaching philosophy to hundreds of students and disappear with barely a trace on the Internet?
-Well, of course, this was all before the Internet, but still, you would think there would be a few pages somewhere honoring his memory.
-Maybe some former student fondly remembering the required perspectives courses we all had to take our first year (What is this?
+Well, of course, he did all this long before the Internet even existed, but still, you would think there would be a few pages somewhere honoring his legacy, the hundreds of students who were inspired (or not) by his lectures.
+Maybe some former student fondly remembers the required perspectives courses we all had to take our first year at Trinity (What is this?
 A chair?
 How you know it’s a chair and not an umbrella?)

 Here is my note on Dr. Maartin Vrieze, so there is at least one page somewhere devoted to him: